alexose/3D-Printing/Wine Cradle/README.md

 # Victorian Wine Cradle

 Welcome to the Victorian Wine Cradle project.
 This endeavor seeks to create a functional, 3D-printable Victorian wine cradle.
-I was inspired to create this because antique versions of this unique accessory are hard to find, especially in the New World.
+I was inspired to create this because antique versions of this unique accessory are hard to find.
 This project aims to allow everyone the ability to decant a bottle of old wine with the style and elegance of an English butler.

 The project is still a work in progress, but it provides the essentials of a Victorian wine cradle.
 Please note that some assembly is required.